 null_value to 1 and return 0.

-string buffer that may be used to hold the result.
-(For more
+String *strargument provides a string buffer that may be used to hold the result.
+(For more information about the

 All current string functions try to avoid allocating any memory unless absolutely necessary!